jim-easterbrook/Photini/src/doc/manual/configuration.rst

 .. versionadded:: 15.08.0.dev311
    The `Metadata Working Group <http://www.metadataworkinggroup.org/specs/>`_ recommends that IPTC metadata is not written to files unless already present.
    Photini has an option to always write IPTC metadata.
-   You may need this if you use some other software that reads IPTC but not EXIF or XMP.
+   You may need this if you use some other software that reads IPTC but not Exif or XMP.

 Spell checking
 ^^^^^^^^^^^^^^